KorkaLda/KorkaLda/README.md

 ### 👨‍💻 About Me :

-I am a Junior IOS Developer from Russia.
+I am a IOS Developer from Russia.
 - :telescope: I’m working as a Software for building mobile applications.

 - :seedling: Exploring SWIFT and IOS development.